topheman/vanilla-es6-jspm/README.md

 * pre-commit: will run `npm test` (checks jshint, htmlhint and karma unit tests)
 * pre-push: will run `npm run test-build` (checks if the build runs smoothly)
-	* I decided to put this check on pre-push because: it takes time and git stash/unstash `build/dist` - it could be put on pre-commit ...
+	* I decided to put this check on pre-push because: it takes time and git stash/unstash `build/dist` folder repo - it could be put on pre-commit ...

 You can bypass those checks by adding to your git command the flag `--no-verify` (but know that the Travis CI build will fail).